The Pharmaceutical Industry’s Commitment to Transparency

 The amounts reported are the total per annum for specific categories rather than individual amounts for each transaction.
 Generally, these are per healthcare organisation or healthcare professional.
 However, to adhere to data protection laws, healthcare professionals must give consent to the pharmaceutical company for individual named disclosure.
 In the absence of this consent, annual data is published here in aggregate form in respect of healthcare professionals who have not given consent to publish their names.
 In contrast, all annual ToVs to healthcare organisations are published on an individual organisation name basis, since agreements with organisations do not fall under the consent provisions of data protection legislation.

-The first series of data, or central industry report, will relate to ToVs made in 2015.
+The first series of data, or central industry report, related to ToVs made in 2015.
 Subsequent annual reports will be published within six months of year end and will be publicly available for three years from the date of initial publication on www.transferofvalue.ie.
 Between those periods HCP data may need to be republished by the companies as a result of HCP consent changes and therefore HCP data within the central report may change.
 However, changes to the other data is not expected.

 We believe that disclosing the financial aspect of industry support for healthcare professionals and healthcare organisations will help assure the public that they can trust their healthcare professionals to recommend treatments or administer appropriate care based solely on clinical evidence.